Book Review & Summary: 'Boundaries' by Cloud & Townsend

 The book I’m introducing today is called Boundaries by Henry Cloud and John Townsend.
 This book tells how to establish your own psychological boundaries and live a life in which you can decide.

 The authors of this book are two clinical psychologists, Henry Crowder and John Townsend.
 Both of them are classmates and friends.
-They both graduated from Biola University in the United States with a major in psychology.
+They both graduated from Biola University in the United States with a psychology major.
 They also jointly opened a psychological counseling clinic.

 They wrote a series of books on psychological boundaries together, such as "Setting Boundaries for Children", "Setting Boundaries for Marriage" and so on, to help more people establish their own psychological boundaries.